Coral Savary knew she was going to Hell. She learned of that inevitable doom one summer night at the age of six.

 Heat slopped down the back of her neck.
-Her legs went weak.
 Gravity dragged her toward the checkerboard floor, painting the locker with a crimson streak all the way down.
 The floor slammed right into her face.
-A pain as bad as the first ripped at her lips and nose and cheeks.
 As students began to yell in horror, she willed her power to increase the pressure in her veins.
 Syrupy heat poured from the throbbing gash in her head and from her split lip.
 Riding the impulse, she pressed her tongue between her molars and bit down.
 The hot taste of copper filled her mouth and spilled down over her lips onto the floor, joining the rapidly pooling blood.

 Cries of shock swirled above her and spread down the hall in both directions as bystanders yelled and gaped.